todc/todc-bootstrap/README.md

 ## Versioning

-TODC Bootstrap will be maintained under the Semantic Versioning guidelines as much as possible.
+For transparency into our release cycle and in striving to maintain backward compatibility, Bootstrap is maintained under [the Semantic Versioning guidelines](https://semver.org/).
+Sometimes we screw up, but we adhere to those rules whenever possible.

+See [the Releases section of our GitHub project](https://github.com/todc/todc-bootstrap/releases) for changelogs for each release version of TODC Bootstrap.

 Releases will be numbered with the following format: